noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 Infrastructure resilience requires understanding interdependencies, risk propagation, and recovery behaviors — not only at the system level, but across the entire lifecycle of the infrastructure.
 Yet every major failure this year stemmed from predictable causes:

 **Single points of failure masquerading as distributed systems.**
-DynamoDB DNS, GCP Service Control, Azure Front Door — all presented as redundant, yet collapsed system-wide.
+DynamoDB DNS, GCP Service Control, and Azure Front Door — all presented as redundant, yet collapsed system-wide.

 **Absent feature flags and phased rollouts.**
 Global deployment without staging, rollback, or isolation.